KilianMYSPRO/gymFamily/walkthrough.md

 - **Enforced Auth**: Verified that `App.jsx` conditionally renders the `Landing` component if no token is present, effectively blocking access to the dashboard.
 - **JSON Template**: Verified that clicking the "Template" button in the Planner import modal populates the textarea with the sample JSON.
 - **Modal Redesign**: Verified that helper buttons are now in a toolbar and the footer is simplified.
+- **Sync Status**: Verified that the status indicator shows "Synced" (Green) when the app is idle/up-to-date.